modernish/modernish/EXAMPLES.md

   shell in particular; it could be an original Bourne shell without any modern POSIX features (like on Solaris 10), or pdksh which breaks the safe mode, or nothing at all.
-The `/usr/bin/env` utility path is a de-facto standard: not formally standardardised, but very portable in practice.
+The `/usr/bin/env` utility path is a de-facto standard: not formally standardised, but very portable in practice.
 * **Line 2:**
   The [safe mode](README.md#user-content-use-safe) disables default splitting and globbing, none of which we need in this script.
 This makes